-Falsification of information in the case lists may result in ineligibility to apply for the oral examination for a minimum of three years.
+Falsification of information in the case lists may result in ineligibility to apply for the Certifying Examination for a minimum of three years.
 The candidate must then meet all requirements in effect at the end of the deferred period.
-If the falsification is discovered after the candidate has successfully completed the oral examination, the results of the oral examination will be voided, and the candidate's certification will be revoked.
+If the falsification is discovered after the candidate has successfully completed the Certifying Examination, the results of the test will be voided, and the candidate's certification will be revoked.